prawesh-12/x-video-unmute-pause/README.md

 # 🎧 X.com Video Unmute & Pause

-Control x.com videos using your keyboard, no mouse needed.
+> Control x.com videos using your keyboard, no mouse needed.

+---
+### By default, this extension unmutes all videos on X.com (Twitter).

 ---